 Read on to learn the definition of a central angle and how to use the central angle formula.

 What is a central angle?

-A central angle is an angle with a vertex at the centre of a circle, whose arms extend to the circumference.
+A central angle is an angle with a vertex at the center of a circle whose arms extend to the circumference.
 You can imagine the central angle being at the tip of a pizza slice in a large circular pizza.

 You can find the central angle of a circle using the formula:

 θ is the central angle in radians,

 L is the arc length, and

 Where does the central angle formula come from?